icons8/free/README.md

 * Behavior: [TextBehavior](#TextBehavior) = `Flexible`

 ### <a name="Hotspot"></a>Hotspot
-Hotspots are a special type of layers that define clickable areas on prototypes.
+A hotspot is a special type of layers used to define clickable areas on prototypes.

 Has all properties of [`Layer`](#Layer), plus:

 * _t: [string](#string) = `HOTSPOT`

 ### <a name="Slice"></a>Slice
-Slices are a special type of layers used for exporting certaing parts of designs.
+A slice is a special type of layers used for exporting certaing parts of designs.

 Has all properties of [`Layer`](#Layer), plus: